Home > Mac Data Recovery Tips

 Solution 4: Repair the unrecognized external SSD with First Aid

-If your external SSD shows up in Disk Utility but is not mounted, you can right-click the drive and select Mount, and then the SSD will show up on Mac.
+Maybe your external drive not showing up after a force ejection from your Mac.
+If you find that the external SSD shows up in Disk Utility but is not mounted, you can right-click the drive and select Mount, and then the SSD will show up on Mac.
 If the Mount button is grayed out and you cannot mount the external SSD, first try running First Aid to verify and repair disk errors.

 1. Launch Disk Utility.